jufab/graphql-grpc-helidon/README.md

 }
 ```

-There is all Query or Mutation in this method and all of them was link with a DataFetcher
+There are all Query or Mutation in this method and all of them are link with a DataFetcher

 #### DataFetcher

-All Objects will be associate to a _DataFetcher_ object.
-DataFetcher has the responsibility to load objects for Query or to save object for Mutation.
+All Objects will be associated to a _DataFetcher_ object.
+DataFetcher has the responsibility to load objects for Query or to save objects for Mutation.

 How it works :

-You define a _DataFetcher_ with a _DataFetchingEnvironment_ object. this object contains all arguments or fields to be fetched.
+You define a _DataFetcher_ with a _DataFetchingEnvironment_ object.
+This object contains all arguments or fields to be fetched.

 like this ([PersonDataFetcher](/graphql-helidon/src/main/java/fr/jufab/graphql/datafetcher/PersonDataFetcher.java)):